Pills, Alcohol Addiction, and Bipolar Disorder

 My mental illness prescriptions are closely monitored, and I am held accountable for them.
 Instead of coping by drinking, I reward myself for meeting challenges by taking a walk, enjoying a leisurely shower, or sipping a cup of tea with a friend.
 I meditate daily.
 I attend both individual and group therapy once a week.
 I am learning to cope with negative emotions rather than avoiding them.
 I’ve learned to embrace feelings such as anxiety or sadness.

-I’m learning to give less weight to what others think about me, to give them “zero fuck,” about their opinions.
+I’m learning to give less weight to what others think about me, to give them “zero fucks,” about their opinions.
 I’ve accepted that the concern over what others thought about me was me projecting my own feelings of self-hatred all along.
 I don’t need to be that perfect person, to be successful, or to gain adoration from everyone I meet.
 I’m starting to hate myself less each day.

 Dumb Luck and Family Acceptance